Get Girls Aloud's Style

 Get Girls Aloud's Style is the fifth DVD featuring Girls Aloud, was released on November 12, 2007.
 It features commentary from Girls Aloud on all of their favourite and least favourite outfits from their careers, as well as fashion tips.
-The video contains the group's first sixteen music videos.
+The video contains the group's first sixteen music videos, from "Sound of the Underground" up to "Sexy!
+No No No...".
+The video for "Call the Shots", despite having premiered on 17 October 2007, was not included on this release.